Advancing the Next Generation of Immuno-Oncology

 The concept of immuno-oncology isn’t new, it originated in the 19th century, however it has only emerged in the last decade as a novel treatment approach to fight cancer by harnessing the body’s own immune system to treat cancer.

 Immuno-oncology agents have achieved impressive survival improvements in a variety of tumour types that were once thought to be difficult to treat.
 But how do immuno-oncology treatments work?
 It starts with T cells, which are an important part of our immune system and produce proteins called checkpoints that help keep the immune system in “check” by not acting too aggressively.
 However, the checkpoints can also prevent T cells from recognising and killing cancer cells.
 When these checkpoints are blocked with drugs called checkpoint inhibitors, the T cells function better and can attack cancer cells.
-The leading type of checkpoint inhibitors include those targeting the interaction between the checkpoint
+The leading type of checkpoint inhibitors includes those targeting the interaction between the checkpoint PD-1 and PD-L1, a protein found on tumour cells.

 Both the growing number of therapeutic options and explosion in the amount of trials evaluating these therapies is encouraging for patients and the future of oncology research.
 Whilst the current approved checkpoint inhibitors have changed the treatment landscape, more research is needed on potential new targets given that less than 30% of patients currently benefit from these therapies.